rokbenko/ai-playground/openai-tutorials/5-Terminal_chat_with_a_customer_support_chatbot/README.md

 ```

 > [!WARNING]
 > The assistant might sometimes behave strangely.
-The Assistants API is still in beta and it seems that OpenAI has troubles keeping it realiable, as discussed on the official <a href="https://community.openai.com/t/assistant-not-able-to-access-uploaded-file/524495/1">OpenAI forum</a>.<br>
+The Assistants API is still in beta, and it seems that OpenAI has trouble keeping it realiable, as discussed on the official <a href="https://community.openai.com/t/assistant-not-able-to-access-uploaded-file/524495/1">OpenAI forum</a>.
+> <br><br>
-> The assistant might sometimes answer like it cannot access the files you uploaded.
-You might think you did something wrong but if you run identical code later or next day, the assistant will successfully accesss all files and give you an answer.<br>
+> The assistant might sometimes answer that it cannot access the files you uploaded.
+You might think you did something wrong, but if you run identical code later or the next day, the assistant will successfully access all files and give you an answer.
+> <br><br>
 > The weird responses I got were the following:
->
-> - Assistant: I currently do not have access to the file you uploaded.
-Could you provide some details about what you're selling or any specific questions you have in mind?
+> - *Assistant: I currently do not have access to the file you uploaded.
+Could you provide some details about what you're selling or any specific questions you have in mind?*
-> - Assistant: I currently don't have the ability to directly access the contents of the file you uploaded.
+> - *Assistant: I currently don't have the ability to directly access the contents of the file you uploaded.
 However, if you can provide some details or specific questions about the
->   than happy to assist you in finding the information you need.
+>   than happy to assist you in finding the information you need.*
-> - Assistant: I currently don't have visibility into the specific contents of the file you've uploaded.
-Could you provide more details about the file or its contents so that I can assist you further?
+> - *Assistant: I currently don't have visibility into the specific contents of the file you've uploaded.
+Could you provide more details about the file or its contents so that I can assist you further?*
-> - Assistant: I see you've uploaded a file.
-How can I assist you with it?
+> - *Assistant: I see you've uploaded a file.
+How can I assist you with it?*

 <br>